devlaming/mgreml/README.md

 [R. de Vlaming, E.A.W.
 Slob, P.R.
 Jansen, A. Dagher, P.D.
 Koellinger, P.J.F.
 Groenen, and C.A.
 Rietveld (2021).
 Multivariate analysis reveals shared genetic architecture of brain morphology and human behavior. *bioRxiv*: **440478**.](https://www.biorxiv.org/content/early/2021/04/19/2021.04.19.440478)

+## Derivations

+For full details on the derivation of the method, see the [Supplementary Information](https://www.biorxiv.org/content/biorxiv/early/2021/04/19/2021.04.19.440478/DC1/embed/media-1.pdf), available on bioRxiv.

 ## License

 This project is licensed under GNU GPL v3.